hansenlab/spqn_paper/README.md

 The original data was downloaded from GTEx portal: https://gtexportal.org/home/datasets

-The processed data is available at XXX
+The processed data is available at XXX.

 ### Drosophila bulk RNA-seq